Neat Little React Tricks

 toggleOpen();

-A nice benefit is that the is , whereas a callback for setting state is not.
-If a state setter-wrapping callback is called in a useEffect, it will have to be wrapped in useCallback to make it referentially stable.
-And that works but it’s quite some boilerplate for something as simple as flipping a switch.
+A nice benefit is that the dispatch function toggleOpen is stable (referentially the same function each render), whereas a callback for setting state is not.
+Calling a setter-wrapping callback in a useEffect requires wrapping it in useCallback to make it referentially stable.
+And, sure, that works but it’s quite some boilerplate for something as simple as flipping a switch.

 I often use it on small reusable (styled) UI components, like buttons and links, that contain the same text most of the time, but need to overriden every now and then.
 I’m talking about text like “Read more…”, or “Open”,